idaholab/moose/framework/doc/content/source/actions/ComposeTimeStepperAction.md

 !syntax description /Executioner/TimeSteppers/ComposeTimeStepperAction

 This action specifies the [CompositionDT.md] object when multiple time steppers are provided in the `[TimeSteppers]` block.
-If there are more than one time steppers are provided, it will add a CompositionDT in the time stepper system and make CompositionDT as the final time stepper to use in the transient simulations.
+If there are more than one time steppers provided, it will add a CompositionDT in the time stepper system and make the CompositionDT as the final time stepper to use in the transient simulations.
 An optional parameter [!param](/Executioner/TimeSteppers/ComposeTimeStepperAction/lower_bound) is provided to set a lower bound for the computed time step size.
 It can be specified with any time stepper(s) in the `[TimeSteppers]` block.

 An example of using a growing lower bound to limit the time step size as: